How to write the product manager resume

 An x-factor audience may be a computer.
 Application tracking systems (ATS) may be applied by some companies to filter preferred resumes based on keywords.
 I do not recommend gaming these systems by plugging invisible text or shoveling buzzwords in.
 Your story telling and prose should naturally overlap with the preferred qualifications.

-Writing the resume: Every word counts (Top)
+Fine-tune the resume to fit your narrative: Every word counts (Top)

 First, target your story to show you either already have the skills of a PM or you are capable of growing into them.
 Common PM needs include: